Donna Gibson FD (Open), MBACP based in Martlesham Heath, Ipswich

 You have the choice as to how long we work together as I believe you will know when you have gained what you want from our sessions.
 Some clients stay for a few sessions, others like to continue for months, sometimes longer.
 I would say it is possible to start feeling better after a single session (sometimes being able to share some of what is going on can feel like a huge relief) but more often it takes several sessions before you start to notice a difference and sometimes the work we do can be painful.

-My office is ideally situated if you live in Martlesham Heath, Kesgrave or Martlesham (I’m opposite Kingpin Bowling) but is also easily accessible from Ipswich, Woodbridge and Felixstowe.
+My office is ideally situated if you live in Martlesham Heath, Kesgrave or Martlesham (I'm opposite the side of Tenpin Bowling (formerly Kingpin)) but is also easily accessible from Ipswich, Woodbridge and Felixstowe.
 I offer free parking, tea/coffee and bathroom facilities.
 My office is also wheelchair accessible.

 * Therapy Today, 2014